dartmouth-cs52/dartmouth-cs52.github.io/lectures/05_js2/index_slides.md

 * `for (let x...)` create a fresh binding for x in each iteration
 * error to use a let variable before its declaration is reached
 * redeclaring a variable with let is a SyntaxError
+* use for variables that need reassigning

 <!-- from https://hacks.mozilla.org/2015/07/es6-in-depth-let-and-const/ -->
 ???
 * all good things
 * use let instead of var, kids
+* for variable that need reassigning

 ---